 Industry Analysis & Industry Trends

 Consumers love electronic gadgets.
-Demand for consumer electronics, such as flat-screen TVs, headphones and high-definition video, is growing as prices fall and new products are released.
+Demand for consumer electronics, such as flat-screen TVs, headphones and high-definition sound systems, is growing as prices fall and new products are released.
 However, the steep drop in prices has negatively affected the value of sales.
-In addition, consumer electronics are increasingly being manufactured in foreign countries where labour costs are low and supply chains are deep.
+Additionally, consumer electronics are increasingly being manufactured in foreign countries where labour costs are low and supply chains are deep.
 The UK Consumer Electronics Manufacturing industry is expected to generate revenue of £1.9 billion in 2014-15, up 0.5% on the previous year.
 The industry is highly globalised, with exports estimated to amount to £1.8 billion of revenue and imports for approximately £6.2 billion of domestic demand in 2015-16.
 However, exports and, to a lesser extent, imports are inflated by re-exports, which are exports of imported products... purchase to read more